To check on the status of your submission, please visit BME Frontiers’ manuscript submissions site

 The journal BME Frontiers considers submissions for original research articles, review articles, rapid reports, perspectives, and editorials.
 Prior to submission, each author should review and be prepared to fulfill the submission requirements outlined in the Publication Ethics page and comply with following limitations.

 Research articles present novel research study of outstanding significance in the field of biomedical engineering.
 Submissions must include a structured abstract (maximum of 250 words), and separate sections for the introduction, results, discussion, and materials and methods.
 Authors may include up to nine data elements (with a maximum of six figures and three tables) and a maximum of 40 references.
 Total length should be less than 5,000 words, excluding the abstract, materials and methods, and references.
 Supplementary materials should be limited to information that is not essential for the general understanding of the research presented in the main text and can include data sets, figures, tables, videos, or audio files.
-Authors are encouraged to use the research article template.
+Authors are encouraged to use the research article templates in Word or LaTex.